This post may include affiliate links. Thank you for your support.

 Craving MORE?
 Follow all the deliciousness on Facebook, Pinterest, and Instagram!

-More easy salmon recipes:
+More easy salmon dinners

 - Salmon Quinoa Fried Rice